quii/learn-go-with-tests/reading-files.md

 ## Wrapping up

-`fs.FS` and the other changes in Go 1.16 give us some elegant ways of reading data from file systems and testing them simply.
+`fs.FS`, and the other changes in Go 1.16 give us some elegant ways of reading data from file systems and testing them simply.

 If you wish to try out the code "for real":